Thermodynamic Dictionary for Syracuse-like Maps: Abstract

 \section{Abstract}

-We study the Collatz function famously related to the Collatz Conjecture under the topological and ergodic perpectives, including an approach with thermodynamic formalism.
+We study a class of maps having the Collatz function (famously related to the Collatz Conjecture) as an example, under topological and ergodic perspectives, including an approach with thermodynamic formalism.
 By introducing a key topology and its Borel $\sigma$-algebra we show that recurrence implies periodicity.
-Moreover, we estabilsh that the set of periodic orbits is finite if, and only if, every continuous potential possesses some equilibrium state.
-The uniqueness of periodic orbits is equivalent to the uniqueness of equiilbrium state for every bounded and continuous potential.
+Moreover, we establish that if every continuous potential with finite pressure possesses some equilibrium state then we have either finiteness of cycles or infinitely many cycles sharing the same period.
+The existence of some continuous potential with no equilibrium state is equivalent to the unboundedness of periods of cycles.
+The uniqueness of periodic orbits is equivalent to the uniqueness of equilibrium state for every bounded and continuous potential.
+We also prove that we have either infinitely many cycles or no divergent orbits.
+Additionally, by using the dictionary established in the paper, we prove that there is no divergent orbit at all, which is a significant advance to the conjecture itself, proving half of the conjecture.
+Finally, we apply our technique to the Baker and Syracuse maps, obtaining a similar result for this general class of important maps.